Forcecario72/Forcecario72.github.io/README.md

 ### AnimalShelterCRUD.py
 For this enhancement, I have updated the CRUD functionality of this file to allow the program to handle more advanced database operations, such as including multiple data entries at a time during normal CRUD operations, or counting the number of entries in a subset of the database.

-The enhanced ProjectTwoDashboard.ipynb artifact can be found [here](CS-340-Client-Server-Development-Artifact/ProjectTwoDashboard_enhancement1.ipynb).
+The enhanced AnimalShelterCRUD.py artifact can be found [here](CS-340-Client-Server-Development-Artifact/AnimalShelterCRUD_enhancement3.py).

 ## Narratives
-- [Narrative](Documents/CS-499%20Enhancements%20One%20and%20Three%20Narrative.pdf) on the first and third enhancements (Software Design and Engineering, and Databases)
+- [Narrative](Documents/CS-499%20Enhancement%20One%20Narrative.pdf) on the first enhancement (Software Design and Engineering)
 - [Narrative](Documents/CS-499%20Enhancement%20Two%20Narrative.pdf) on the second enhancement (Algorithms and Data Structures)
+- [Narrative](Documents/CS-499%20Enhancement%20Three%20Narrative.pdf) on the third enhancement (Databases)